oodmumc3/free-ai-coding-kor/README.md

 **Disclaimer:** No affiliation with any vendor.
 All trademarks belong to their owners.
 Information is for research; accuracy not guaranteed; limits/pricing change frequently.

-# A Comparison of Free Tiers for Agentic AI Coding Tools
+# A Comparison of Free Tiers for Pro-Grade LLMs in Agentic AI Coding Tools - ranked by the most generous

 ## Intro

 This document compares various agentic AI coding tools based on their free access to professional-grade models.
 The list is categorized into local models, tools with free access to pro-grade models, paid tiers, and tools with free access to basic models.

-The comparison includes details on vendor limits, estimated coding hours, credit card requirements, and model flexibility.
-The goal is to provide a clear overview of the available options for developers.
+This document compares free tiers for agentic AI coding tools, focusing on access to pro-grade LLMs like Claude Sonnet 4, Gemini 2.5 Pro, and GPT-4o.
+"Free" refers to monetary cost, and the comparison includes details on vendor limits, estimated coding hours, and model flexibility.
+The list is for informational purposes, with community contributions encouraged for accuracy.

-Local models are presented first, as they offer an alternative that is not subject to usage quotas or vendor-specific models.
-The subsequent sections cover hosted tools, with links to official pricing and rate-limit documentation.

-This list is for informational purposes and is not an endorsement of any specific tool.
-Contributions and corrections are welcome via pull requests or issues.

 ---